mpv-player/mpv/DOCS/man/input.rst

         available.

 ``property-list``
-    Return the list of top-level properties.
+    The list of top-level properties.

 ``profile-list``
-    Return the list of profiles and their contents.
+    The list of profiles and their contents.
 This is highly implementation-specific, and may change any time.
 Currently, it returns an array of options for each profile.
 Each option has a name and a value, with the value currently always being a string.
 Note that the options array is not a map, as order matters and duplicate entries are possible.
 Recursive profiles are not expanded, and show up as special ``profile`` options.

 ``command-list``
-    Return the list of input commands.
+    The list of input commands.
 This returns an array of maps, where each map node represents a command.
-This map currently only has a single
+This map currently only has a single entry:
-    entry: ``name`` for the name of the command.
+    ``name`` for the name of the command.
 (This property is supposed to be a replacement for ``--input-cmdlist``.
 The option dumps some more information, but it's a valid feature request to extend this property if needed.)

 ``input-bindings``
-    Return list of current input key bindings.
+    The list of current input key bindings.
 This returns an array of maps, where each map node represents a binding for a single key/command.
 This map has the following entries: